Michael O'Donnell (Kansas politician): County Commission opponent's residency

-Altered photo in attack ad
+Altered photo in an attack ad

 During O'Donnell's 2020 bid for re-election to the Sedgwick County Commission, his campaign ran an attack ad against his general election opponent, Democrat Sarah Lopez, that portrayed her as an anti-police activist – showing a photo of her at a Black Lives Matter event.
 The photo, originally taken by the Wichita Eagle newspaper (and used without their permission), had originally shown Lopez standing with Wichita Police Chief Gordon Ramsay, who had joined the peaceful local demonstration, both praying, heads bowed – but, in O'Donnell's ad, the image of the police chief standing beside her was cropped or blotted out, replaced with a caption saying Lopez "WON’T DEFEND OUR POLICE...AND WON'T STAND WITH OUR POLICE."
 The ad ran on local television and social media.

 A mailer for O'Donnell also altered the photo – replacing the chief's image with a burning Los Angeles police car.
 It was distributed by the state Republican party, with text claiming Black Lives Matter is a "domestic terrorist organization."

-Lopez dismissed the altered photos and denied all accusations in the mailer – noting that she was "quite against riots," and appreciated chief Ramsay's role in preventing racial violence locally.
+Lopez dismissed the altered photos and denied all accusations in the mailer – noting that she was "quite against riots," and appreciated Chief Ramsay's role in preventing racial violence locally.